Louvre Museum Attack: Suspected Terrorist Shot Near Famous Museum

-This morning, a suspected terrorist was spotted wielding a machete at the Louvre, and he made a dash toward soldiers in an aggressive manner.
+This morning, a suspected terrorist was spotted wielding a machete at the Louvre, and he made a dash toward a group of soldiers in an aggressive manner.
 It is reported that he was still outside and had not been checked by security.
 In response, one of the French soldiers opened fire on the potential terrorist.

-Serious attacks have been mounted in the last year, and Paris is still reeling on the tragedy at the Bataclan, where many lives were taken.
-People are wondering just how safe Paris truly is after attacks like that on Kim Kardashian, who travels with some serious security, says the Inquisitr.
-If Kardashian isn’t safe with her team of body guards, how is a normal person able to move about the city feeling safe.
+Serious attacks have been mounted in the last year, and Paris is still reeling from the tragedy at the Bataclan, where many lives were taken.
+People are wondering just how safe Paris truly is after attacks like the one on Kim Kardashian, who travels with some serious security, according to the Inquisitr.
+If Kardashian isn’t safe with her team of bodyguards, how is an average person able to move about the city feeling safe.

 Le Louvre terror attack: Man shouting 'Allahu akbar' shot after trying to kill French soldier with machete https://t.co/XbFNGfvlZ2 #worldn…